Do Bats carry disease?

 Do Bats damage property?

 The largest UK bat is the size of a small pear.
-The commonest UK bat, the Pipistrelle, has teeth which are not even strong enough to break our skin, if they bite us at all, so they don’t stand much chance of damaging wood and concrete.
+The commonest UK bat, the Pipistrelle, has teeth which are designed to chew up small, soft-bodied insects like midges, so they don’t stand much chance of damaging wood and concrete.
 The only evidence you may see of bats in buildings is a few droppings, which are harmless.
 A bats main interest in life is feeding, sleeping and making baby bats, not damaging their homes.
 They are also not related to the rodents, so don’t have teeth that constantly grow.
 They don’t therefore need to gnaw!

 What do bats eat?